Zenithsiz/ist-ddrs-lab2/typst/exercises/4.typ

 #import "/typst/util.typ" as util: indent_par, code_figure

+#indent_par[Figure 11 represents the 3-DTMC we'll be using for this exercise.]

+#figure(
+  image("/images/4-diagram.png", width: 50%),
+	caption: "3-DTMC"
+)

 ==== (i) Solving the balance equations

 #indent_par[The following equations 1, 2, 3 and 4 are our balance equations:]